-I originally planned this as a ’10 of the most beautiful places in the world’ post, but found myself immediately struck with the inability to choose just 10, so instead here’s 10 of the most beautiful places in Europe [Note: This was still a very VERY hard task].
-Since I began traveling 3 years ago, I have left pieces of my heart scattered throughout 23 countries in Europe and brought home with me treasured memories that surely bias my views but I asked my trusty gut what she thought and this was her reply…
+I originally planned this as a ’10 of the most beautiful places in the world’ post but found myself immediately struck with the inability to choose just 10, so instead here are 10 of the most beautiful places in Europe [Note: This was still a very VERY hard task].
+Since I began travelling 3 years ago, I have left pieces of my heart scattered throughout 23 countries in Europe and brought home with me treasured memories that surely bias my views but I asked my trusty gut what she thought and this was her reply…

 1. The Cinque Terre, Italy